Skip to Content

 17 Tips for Creating a Cottage Garden

-Charming sheds, garden obelisks, picket fences, hollyhocks and more all can add to the appeal.
-This photo of Anne Hathaway’s Garden in Stratford Upon Avon is a wonderful example of the English cottage Garden.
+Charming sheds, garden obelisks, picket fences, hollyhocks, and more can all add to the appeal of cottage gardens.

 1. Use flowing border edges